sharpchen/sharpchen.github.io/docs/document/PowerShell/docs/Language/Function.md

 - ProgressAction (proga)
 - OutVariable (ov): declare **inline** and store the output to the variable.
 Similar to `ev`.
     It's interesting that `-OutVariable` collects incremnentally.
-    It collects new item from pipeline on iteration.
+    It collects new item from pipeline on each iteration.
     ```ps1
     1..5 | % { $_ } -OutVariable foo | % { "I am $foo" }
     # I am 1